 We believe in ethical business conduct and have a zero tolerance approach to corrupt behaviour and any behaviour that may compromise human rights.

 RBPlat requires all its representatives to act in good faith and in a manner that promotes our aspiration to be a good corporate citizen.
-The issue of corporate ethics receives attention from the highest level of management within RBPlat, with our Chief Executive Officer being ultimately responsible for implementing our Code of Ethics (link to Code of Ethics).
+The issue of corporate ethics receives attention from the highest level of management within RBPlat, with our Chief Executive Officer being ultimately responsible for implementing our Code of Ethics.
 We also require all of our suppliers to acknowledge and confirm in all supply contracts that they have read and understood our Code of Ethics and agree to be guided by it in terms of their actions and behaviour.